Sue Nelson

-Susan Nelson (born 5 June 1961) is a science writer and broadcaster.
+Susan Nelson (born 5 June 1961) is a British science writer and broadcaster.
 She is a former BBC science correspondent.

 Early life and education

 Nelson studied physics at University College Cardiff.
 She won a Knight-Wallace Fellowship at the University of Michigan in 2004.

 Career

 Nelson was presenter of Formula Five on BBC Radio 5 from 1990 to 1994.
 In 1997 she presented Right Stuff, Wrong Sex : Female Astronauts.
 From 1997 to 2005 she was a science and technology correspondent for BBC News 24 and the science correspondent for the BBC Television News.
 She was a presenter of The Material World on BBC Radio 4.
 Nelson has also presented a number of science series on Radio 4, including Britain's Modern Brunels and Citizen Scientist in 2006.
 She produced Women with the Right Stuff on the BBC World Service.
 She began to present the Planet Earth podcasts in 2008.
 In 2010 she was made editor of The Biologist.

 Nelson makes films for the European Space Agency.
 She hosts the podcast Space Boffins through her media company Boffin Media, which has welcomed guests such as Buzz Aldrin, Eileen Collins, Helen Sharman and Tim Peake.
 She presented the 2017 BBC World Service documentary Before I Go.
 In 2018 she was taken to SAI International School with the British Council.